 - Representing petitioner in Spokeo, Inc. v.
 Robins before the US Supreme Court.

-- Representing a national retailer in litigation arising from the breach of its point-of-sale system.
+- Representing a range of national businesses in litigation arising from data breaches.

 Before joining Mayer Brown, Stephen worked for the US Senate Judiciary Committee as Chief Counsel to the Subcommittee on Crime and Terrorism, where he had a particular focus on cybersecurity.
 He clerked for Judge Thomas Ambro on the US Court of Appeals for the Third Circuit and Judge Jeremy Fogel on the US District Court for the Northern District of California.
 A summa cum laude graduate of Princeton University, Stephen received his law degree from Yale Law School, where he served as a Senior Editor of the Yale Law Journal.